Let's talk about logos

-Before undertaking the project to develop a visual identity, we have to know our client very well and know what they want to communicate through it, in order to obtain the concept of the brand.
+Before undertaking the project to develop a visual identity we have to know our client very well and know what they want to communicate, and thus obtain the concept of the brand.

-It is not the same to design a logo for electronic devices as one for a clothing brand, where surely the brand will be embroidered on a small fabric label.
+It is not the same to design a logo for electronic devices than one for a clothing brand, where the brand will be applied embroidered on a small fabric label.

-In this case, we should not design logos with too much detail or quantity of colors since we will have many problems when applying them on the products.
+In these cases, we should not design logos with too many details or quantity of colors, since we will have many inconveniences when applying them on the products.

 Some companies require to apply their marks in large canopies with corporeal letters, or on the contrary, in very small supports such as pins or pens.

 A brand's design must also support video animation or 3D implementations.

 That is why we have to take into account all these factors before choosing what type of brand we are going to develop.

 What are the different types of logos and how do we identify them?

 The visual image of a trademark can be made up of one or more words and a symbol in various combinations.

 Next, I am going to explain to you with very famous examples, all the types of logos classified by their morphological and conceptual structure: